DareIonut/Course/Readme.md

 Note: We have to use super fuction because Bathroom is an extension of House.

 ### Section 9 - Design Patterns 🥇
+**Type definition File** - Provide information for typescript compilator about a library: functions, arguments, values, etc.
+* Not all libraryes comes with implicit type definition.